andreasplesch/x_ite_dom/README.md

 - ProtoInstances currently cannot be modified, added or removed.
 - Most other X3D nodes can be added or removed.
 - Routes cannot be removed.
 It may be possible to add Routes.
 - Inline: X3D nodes added to the scene graph via a inline node cannot be accessed since they are not part of the DOM.
+(TODO: EXPORT/IMPORTed nodes are a target).
-- Script: X3D script nodes are interpreted by the web browser as dom script nodes; cobweb will execute them in parallel as x3d scripts.
+- Script: X3D script nodes require a type='application/x-myscript' attribute.
+See tests/x3d_script.xhtml.
+Otherwise they are interpreted by the web browser as dom script nodes;
 - Only the first scene on a web page can be controlled.
 - Events: see below

 ## Events

-Event handling is currently limited to TouchSensor (similar to DOM mouse events).
+Event handling currently covers most(all?) sensor events.

-See index.xhtml for an example.

 Events originate from x3d sensor nodes.
 This means that the x3d scene has to have such a sensor node (TouchSensor) for any mouse events to be dispatched.

-Event names parallel x3d field names for sensors.
+Event type names parallel x3d field names for sensors.
+The name construction is "x3d" + sensor_type + "_" + x3d event name.

 This means the usual events such as 'click' or 'mouseover' are not available.
-However, there are similar events for x3d sensors albeit with other names.
+However, there are similar events for x3d sensors albeit with other names (for example x3dTouchSensor_isOver).

 The onevent attributes are not available.
 Use el.addEventListener() instead.

 The evt parameter provided to the callback function has these properties:
-- .value: the value of the x3d field
+- detail.value: the value of the x3d field
+- detail.name: The DEF name of the sensor node; empty if there is no DEF name.
-- .fields: an array of al fields of the x3d node with current values
+- detail.fields: an array of al fields of the x3d node with current values
-- .x3dnode: the x3d node object which originated the event (for advanced use)
+- detail.x3dnode: the x3d node object which originated the event (for advanced use)

+The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.

+Event listeners attached to elements above the sensor element the hierarchy can receive the event.
+This means if there are multiple sensor (say TouchSensors) below a listener, the listener receives the events from all of the sensors of the type requested (TouchSensors).
+The detail.name property then can be used to identify which sensor emitted the event.